-- In An unterthered jailbreakthe device jailbreaks every time it reboots.
+- In An untethered jailbreak the device jailbreaks every time it reboots.

-- In a semi tethered jailbreak, a user gets an option of jailreaking the device every time it is turned on.
+- In a semi-tethered jailbreak, a user gets an option of jailbreaking the device every time it is turned on.

 There are various jailbreaking tools which have evolved over years.
 Some of their releases are as follows:

 - 3rd generation iPad released on March 16, 2012 and jailbreaked on May 25, 2012, developed by pod2g, Chronic Dev Team, iPhone Dev Team.

 - Apple TV (3rd generation) released on March 7, 2012 .